 Corporate Identification Number (CIN) is used to track all activities of the firm since its incorporation by the Registrar of Companies.
 As per RoC rules a firm is needed to give all the transaction details to the respective RoC regional office.

 The CIN is of 21 digits and has its meaning, which has an easy interpretation and helps find its necessary information under MCA.
 This unique 21 digit can be used to track all the information which Roc and MCA holds.
 The CIN is also used during audits and presenting reports or any form submission under MCA.

 Decoding Corporate Identification Number (CIN)

 Every CIN has the same format for easy interpretation.
 Here is an example of the format of CIN.

 ‘U 12345 DL 2020 PLC 123456’

 Here are the details of various digits on the Corporate Identification Number.

 The first character reveals whether a company is listed or unlisted in the stock market.
 For listed companies, the CIN begins with the letter ‘L’, and if the company is not listed, it begins with the letter’ U’.
 In the example above: U indicates the company is unlisted in the Indian stock market.

 The next five digits of CIN are the ROC’s industry code.
-Every activity conducted by the firms have a 5-digit code assigned by the MCA.
-It used to identify the type of company.
+Every activity conducted by the firms has a 5-digit code assigned by the MCA.
+It is used to identify the type of company.
 The MCA has assigned such codes to all industries carrying out its economic activities in the country.
 A few examples are Private Hospitals- 85110, Real estate activities- 70200, etc.